A Framework for Situating Innovations, Opportunities, and Challenges in Advancing Vertical Systems with Large AI Models: Dynamism Between Layers of the Framework

 Akin to the dynamism between vertical-specific considerations, vertical-agnostic properties, and large AI models, certain challenges may also \textbf{shift from interfacing-related aspects within verticals to broader vertical-user intermediaries}.
 Consider AI hallucinations in high-stakes fields like healthcare, where unreliable responses can lead to adverse outcomes and erode trust, prompting research on cognitive forcing interventions in medical AI-assisted decision-making~\cite{buccinca2021trust}.
 With LLMs now prevalent in many domains (e.g., web retrieval, law, education, and mental healthcare), hallucination has become a key challenge.
 This has spurred work on vertical-user intermediaries, including quantifiable or language-based uncertainty cues~\cite{xiongcan, kim2024m} and referencing source documents for verifiable claims~\cite{gao2023enabling}, with early evidence of reduced user over-reliance on AI outputs~\cite{bo2024rely}.

-The \textbf{dynamism between layers} is inherently healthy as it \textbf{facilitates the distributed-yet-collaborative development of AI systems}.
-The large AI models are often developed in highly resource-rich environments, while the practitioners and researchers who develop vertical-specific insights that trickle down to the bottom layers of the framework are often situated outside of these selectively few environments.
-In this context, two points are worth noting: first, to deliver benefits within a vertical using large AI models, it is critical to actively engage with domain experts who have curated specialized data, engineered novel methods, and designed meaningful evaluations for those verticals.
+The \textbf{dynamism between layers} is inherently desirable as it \textbf{facilitates the distributed-yet-collaborative development of AI systems}.
+The large AI models are often developed in highly resource-rich environments, while the practitioners and researchers who develop vertical-specific insights that trickle down to the bottom layers of the framework are often situated outside of these selective environments.
+Here, two points are worth noting: first, to deliver benefits within a vertical using large AI models, it is critical to actively engage with domain experts who have curated specialized data, engineered novel methods, or designed meaningful evaluations for those verticals.
 This enables specialized insights that arose from vertical-specific explorations, while simultaneously embedding them in more general-purpose model architectures.
 Second, it is \textit{incorrect} to assume that vertical-specific explorations merely \textit{piggyback} on advances in large AI models.
 Rather, vertical-specific advances play a critical role in the development of large AI models.
-When used carefully, these vertical-specific insights can make general-purpose models more capable and speed up the release of solutions for specific needs among users.
+When used carefully, these vertical-specific insights can make general-purpose models more capable and speed up the release of solutions for specific user needs.

-\section{Intended framework outcomes}
+\section{Intended Framework Outcomes}